Bradman381/byco/_projects/drawingmachine.md

 ### Firmware

-To run our plotter, we developed a custom [g-code](https://en.wikipedia.org/wiki/G-code) interpreter to accept standard CNC commands over a serial connection made to our dashboard application.
+To run our plotter, we developed a custom [g-code](https://en.wikipedia.org/wiki/G-code) interpreter to accept standard CNC commands over a serial connection.
+This allows toolpaths to be easily generated using off-the-shelf CAM applications and sent to our machine via our dashboard application.

+All of the firmware was written in C++ using the Arduino platform, and our dashboard application was built as a Google Chrome Packaged App in Javascript.

 ---